trinhngocthuyen/trinhngocthuyen.github.io/_posts/reading/2017-12-11-Reading-Week-50-Dec-11-Dec-17.md

 categories:	[Tech]
 ---

+### Dec 13, 2017

+- [Friday Q&A 2017-10-27: Locks, Thread Safety, and Swift: 2017 Edition](https://www.mikeash.com/pyblog/friday-qa-2017-10-27-locks-thread-safety-and-swift-2017-edition.html) <post-content-tag>#ios #concurrency</post-content-tag><br>
+--> Now I understand the name of `os_unfair_lock`. *Lock fairness* means that different threads could have some chances to acquire the lock.
+Otherwise, there could happend the situation in which a thread holds the lock (many times) for a long time.
+This lock, which is available since ios 10, is the replacement of `OSSpinlock`, to avoid thread priority issue.<br>
+--> The high performance of `os_unfair_lock` comes from the fact it constantly check if the lock has been released or not.<br>
+--> The author pointed out that `DispatchQueue` seems to be the right choice among those mentioned.
+I also run a benchmark and this is the result: `NSLock` ~< `pthread_mutex_t` < `DispatchQueue` ~< `DispatchSemaphore` < `os_unfair_lock`

 ### Dec 11, 2017

 - [Can you solve the egg drop riddle? - Yossi Elran](https://ed.ted.com/lessons/can-you-solve-the-egg-drop-riddle-yossi-elran) <post-content-tag>#ted #riddle</post-content-tag><br>